genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 Now we are going to install the platform (i.e. Genesis distribution) on the server and then install the back end of our application on the same server.
 This is all done using the Genesis deploy plugin, which comes with several tasks grouped under `genesisdeploy` and `genesissetup`.

 :::caution
-All the following sections are one-time operation.
-If this is not your first time following this tutorial, skip to the next paragraph.
+All the following sections are one-time operations.
+If this is not your first time following this tutorial, they are not necessary.
+Skip to the next paragraph.
 :::

 ### Set up the platform

 We will run `setupEnvironment` first (we only need to run it once) to set up the platform on the server.
 This task executes `install-genesis-distribution` (copies and unzips the Genesis distribution specified as a dependency) and then configures the installed distribution.

-Usage :
+Usage
 ```shell
 ./gradlew :genesisproduct-position-app-tutorial:positions-app-tutorial-deploy:setupEnvironment #On the IntelliJ terminal
 ```